krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - Ensure to add value and manage risk in the operation of business
 - Clear policies, guidelines, and oversight mechanisms to ensure AI systems align with legal and regulatory requirements

+Controllability:
+- How much control you have over the model by changing the input data
+- More control = easier to achieve desired behavior

 Compliance:
 - Ensure adherence to regulations and guidelines